maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + YAML is designed around human readability over parsing speed.
 + **Feedback : Both JSON and YAML are human-readable.
 However, the foremost design goal of JSON is universality, so while the language is simple to generate and parse, there is a sacrifice of some human readability.
 In contrast, the highest priority of YAML is human readability and support for serializing arbitrary native data structures.**
 + YAML is a Unicode-based serialization language designed around common data types
++ YAML is human readable and supports serializing arbitrary native data structures
++ JSON is language dependent, which uses conventions that are familiar to programmers of languages like C, C++, Java, Perl, and Python

 ### YAML mapping
 + ```hostname: router```